5 Best Alternatives to Audible (2023)

 Audiobooks.com – A generous free trial

-Getting started: click here to go to the Audiobooks.com website and sign up for a 30-day free trial.
-You will get your first 3 audiobooks free with 1 book from the entire catalog of 400,000+ premium titles plus 2 audiobooks from the VIP selection (this is similar to the Audible Plus catalog although not as extensive).
+Getting started: go to Audiobooks.com and sign up for a 30-day free trial.
+You will get your first 3 audiobooks free with 1 book from the entire catalog of 450,000+ premium titles plus 2 audiobooks from the VIP selection (this is similar to the Audible Plus catalog although not as extensive).
 After the free trial, the cost is $14.95 USD per month.

 Chirp – Limited-time audiobook deals